 Wood lampshades have such a warmth and sophistication about them, especially when the grain of the wood takes center stage.
-If a gorgeous real wood veneer lampshade is a little outside your budget, a neat giclee style shade with a faux bois print will do the trick!
+If a gorgeous real wood veneer lampshade is a little outside your budget, look for custom-made, giclee printed lamp shades for a dash of style that will do the trick!

 For more inspiration and ideas check out these past post on faux bois and wood grain style.

 Thanksgiving is much more than a highly caloric meal and chance to see family.
 To me, it’s a gastronomic symbol of my favorite season of the year.
 I suppose it’s genetic as my mother is a huge fan of the fall.
 She does toil over our annual Thanksgiving meal, but like me, she comes alive and embraces everything autumn has to offer.
 Before you judge, I have been known to help prepare the stuffing and we usually end up laughing when breaking down and carving the bird...my sincere apologies to all vegetarian readers.
 Because my family is now city folk there are no more turkey bowls to attend or games of tag.
 I imagine I should be thankful that we live vertically as my age and body have no business playing football at Thanksgiving or any time of the year for that matter.

 Beyond all the hard labor in the kitchen, Thanksgiving is a marker and gives importance to the season.
 It’s a mood, something in the air.
 Maybe it’s a brisk walk with a pumpkin latte or treating myself to a new cashmere sweater.
 I can’t accurately put it into words, ironic, right?